tum-pbs/pbdl-book/physgrad-discuss.md

 Discussion
 =======================

-In a way, the learning via physical gradients provides the tightest possible coupling of physics and NNs: the full non-linear process of the PDE model directly steers the optimization of the NN.
+In a way, the learning via physical gradients provide the tightest possible coupling of physics and NNs: the full non-linear process of the PDE model directly steers the optimization of the NN.

-Naturally, this comes at a cost - invertible simulators are more difficult to build (and less common) than the first-order gradients which are relatively commonly used for learning processes and adjoint optimizations.
-Nonetheless, if they're available, they can speed up convergence, and yield models that have an inherently better performance.
+Naturally, this comes at a cost - invertible simulators are more difficult to build (and less common) than the first-order gradients from deep learning and adjoint optimizations.
+Nonetheless, if they're available, invertible simulators can speed up convergence, and yield models that have an inherently better performance.
 Thus, once trained, these models can give a performance that we simply can't obtain by, e.g., training longer with a simpler approach.
 So, if we plan to evaluate these models often (e.g., ship them in an application), this increased one-time cost